 LL Bean

 A close second favorite of mine is LL Bean.
-When I asked around, more Moms recommended LL Bean backpacks than any other brand.
-We have 2 of these bags ourselves, and I have been more than impressed by their quality!
+Based on my unscientific survey, more Moms recommended LL Bean backpacks than any other brand.

 My oldest got his bag when he was in 2nd grade.
 So did my second oldest.
-They’ve had the bags for 6 and 5 years now, and they show no signs of wearing out soon.
-My second born is that boy who throws his bag and kicks it down the road, so when I say this is a quality product, I mean it!
+They had the bags for 7 or 8 years, and they show no signs of wearing out soon.

 One side note… consider carefully if you want to embroider their name on the bag.
 It’s cute when they’re little, but they might be less inclined to carry a bag with their name on it when they’re in middle school.